G-Polyverse-Jack/ZDoom-Launcher/FULL_USER_GUIDE.md

 Lets you change the filename and username.
 Make sure to type legal filenames.

 #### 5) RESTORE GUEST PROFILE PROGRESS
-It overwrites the default profile's configuration file that potentially had progress saved with a clean defult one
+It overwrites the default profile's configuration file that potentially had progress saved with a clean default one

 #### 6) IMPORT/EXPORT EXTERNAL PROFILE
-This feature lets you create a new profile from a configuration file located on any path or to export your current profile file to a custom path to bring it wherever you want or to shere it with other people.
+This feature lets you create a new profile from a configuration file located on any path or to export your current profile file to a custom path to bring it wherever you want or to share it with other people.
 Make sure to type the path between quotes to avoid issues related with folders or files that contain spaces.
 If you import a file you can give it a custom filename and create a new username.
 If you Export it, you will export the current one to a path.
 You can change the filename by typing it after the folder path by adding the *ini extension.
 However no username will be saved after the exportation and if you enter a non-existing path, no files will be saved.
 If you want to duplicate the current profile to a custom one you need to export the current profile and then import it again.

 #### 7) SAVE AND GO BACK TO MAIN MENU
 Goes back to the main menu.

 #### 8) DELETE CURRENT PROFILE
-Deletes the currently selected profile (both configuratin file and username) and changes to guest.
-You cannot delet the Guest/default profile.
+Deletes the currently selected profile (both configuration file and username) and changes to guest.
+You cannot delete the Guest/default profile.

 ## **4. MAIN MENU**

-It's the first menu that shows when you start the launcher and is lets you select the playing mode or open the profile manager.
+It's the first menu that shows when you start the launcher and it lets you select the playing mode or open the profile manager.

 ### a) SINGLE PLAYER LAUNCH
 Lets you start the game/mod offline to play alone and it loads the configuration file of the currently selected profile.